hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 The code is somewhere on my GitHub, I believe.

 [10:23:50](#1675851830549qcPHn:gitter.im) <piotrbajdek (Piotr Bajdek)>:
-You folks are talking with a COMPLETE newbie to Red. í ½í¸ƒ Yes, I'll use a fixed font size and type.
+You folks are talking with a COMPLETE newbie to Red. ğŸ˜ƒ Yes, I'll use a fixed font size and type.

 [10:25:35](#1675851935550DBeZF:gitter.im) <ne1uno (ne1uno)>:
 selected text can be found easily as another option